Operation USA: Celebrity affiliates

 Rosario Dawson travelled with Operation USA to Nicaragua in 2008.
 In 2013, Jessica Alba donated $51,445 worth of products from the Honest Company through Operation USA to victims of Typhoon Haiyan in the Philippines.
-George Hamilton, Barbara Streisand, Rosario Dawnson, Jude Law, Leslie Mann, and others, also assisted in relief efforts.
+George Hamilton, Barbra Streisand, Rosario Dawnson, Jude Law, Leslie Mann, and others, also assisted in relief efforts.

 Film and theater projects

 Operation USA's funds come from television and film including: